OpenCilk/www.opencilk.org/src/posts/2024-02-07-the-computing-performance-paradox.md

 ---
 layout: layouts/post.njk
 title: The Computing-Performance Paradox
-tagline: Why should we care about how fast our software runs?
+tagline: Why should we care about how fast our software runs, when many other properties are often more important?
+Perhaps the answer lies in 18th century economics.
+tags: performance engineering
 author: Charles E. Leiserson
+image: /img/Charles Leiserson.jpg
 date: 2024-02-07T18:46:37.291Z
 attribution: false
 ---
-Why should we care about how fast our software runs?
-Many other system properties — security, functionality, maintainability, usability, etc. — are arguably more important than performance.
-Then why do we value performance (or for performance skeptics, should we value performance)?
-Perhaps the answer lies at the origin of economics in the 18th century, long before computers were invented.
+{% imgLeft "/img/Charles Leiserson.jpg", "130px" %}

 Welcome to the Fastcode blog.
 Fastcode is a website focused on ***software performance engineering***: making code run fast or otherwise use few resources, such as energy, storage, network bandwidth, etc. My name is Charles Leiserson, and I’ve been a professor of computer science and engineering at MIT for 42 years.
 You can find more about me at my website <http://people.csail.mit.edu/cel>.
 For this kickoff blog post, I’d like to share with you a paradox about computing performance that confused me until about 15 years ago.

 It all started when my colleague Saman Amarasinghe and I introduced a new class at MIT aiming to teach students how to make code run fast.
 At